-Emergencies affect individuals, communities, regions and nations depending on the scale and seriousness.
-How well we recover from events will depend on how well we have prepared to recover.
+The impact of a natural or man-made emergency event always leaves something to be fixed.
+How well we recover from events will depend on how well you have prepared to recover.

-- support cultural and physical well-being of individuals and communities
+- Support cultural and physical well-being of individuals and communities

 - Minimise the escalation of the consequences of the disaster